bonomani/devmon/docs/TEMPLATES.md

 ### UNPACK transform
-The unpack transform is used to unpack binary data into any one of a number of different data types (all of which are eventually stored as a string by Devmon).
-This transform requires a target OID alias and an unpack type (case sensitive), separated by a space.
+The unpack transform is used to unpack binary data into any one of a number of different data types.
+This transform requires
+- an OID
+- unpack type (case sensitive), separated by a space.

-As an example, to unpack a hex string (high nybble first), try this:
+As an example, to unpack a hex string (high nybble first):
 ```
 hexString : UNPACK : {binaryHex} H
 ```